MechanicalRock/mechanicalrock.github.io/_posts/2022-05-23-fine-grained-access-control-for-multitenancy.markdown

 ##### Payload

-The payload contains information about the user as well as other information necessary for token verification/authorization.
+The payload contains information about the user as well as other information necessary for token verification/authorisation.
 Collectively, The information contained in the payload is usually referred to as `token claims`.
-When a token is verified for authorization it is this information that must be checked/validated.
+When a token is verified for authorisation it is this information that must be checked/validated.

 ```
 {